Tutorial or Teaching Labs HowTo

 Trainees accounts creation

 The workflow for the trainees accounts creation is the following:

-- Send an email to the Grid'5000 technical team at email@example.com, with the subject Tutorial Accounts Creation: ..., to inform about your wish to create a group of accounts for trainees.
-In this email, some information have to be provided, see the next section.
+- Send an email to the Grid'5000 technical team at firstname.lastname@example.org, with the subject Tutorial Accounts Creation: ..., to inform about your wish to create a group of accounts for trainees.
+In this email, some information has to be provided, see the next section.

 - Wait for the answer from the Grid'5000 technical team (support staff), that will provide an group/engine name.
 Connect to a Grid'5000 frontend and use the

 g5k-create-tutorial-accountsto launch the actual creation of the accounts, using as parameters the provided engine name and the trainees CSV file your prepared.

 Upon the execution of the script, each trainee will receive an email containing the instructions to set up their password and ssh keys.